New research casts doubts on planet named as a candidate for extraterrestrial life

 Jupiter’s moon Europa may be less hospitable to life than scientists once hoped

-Jupiter’s moon Europa, long considered a prime candidate in the search for extraterrestrial life due to its vast subsurface ocean, may not be as habitable as once thought, according to new research.
+Jupiter’s moon Europa, long considered a prime candidate in the search for extraterrestrial life due to its vast subsurface ocean, may not be as habitable as once believed, according to new research.

 A study published in Nature Communications suggests that Europa’s rocky seafloor is likely too mechanically strong to support the tectonic and volcanic activity crucial for generating life-sustaining nutrients and chemical energy.